 Do you offer customer support after business hours?
-If not, how do we contact you in case on an emergency?
+If not, how do we contact you in case of an emergency?

 How do you handle customer complaints and problems?
 Who handles these problems?

-What percent of your sales are from repeat customers?
+What percentage of your sales are from repeat customers?
 How do you retain such customers?